-Tomatillo green chili salsa is the backbone to a host of Mexican dishes.
+Tomatillo salsa verde (green) chili is the backbone to a host of Mexican dishes.
 I use my blender for this salsa, mixing a few basic ingredients (tomatillos, onion, garlic, cilantro, and a jalapeño pepper), and then adjust the flavor to my preference.

 Tomatillo Green Chili Salsa Recipe